AndrewJakubowicz/oldBlogContent/_posts/2014-3-3-Hello-World.md

 The screen is divided into two sections.
 The bottom section has a little arrow ">" which you can type next to.
 This is a place where you can write code to be immediately read by the computer.

-Type the following next to the arrow, `(+ 2 1)` and press enter (Make sure you include the brackets and spacing).
+Type the following next to the arrow, `(+ 2 1)` and press enter (make sure you include the brackets and spacing).
 You should get something similar to what's shown below.

 ```
 > (+ 2 1)